 This solution addresses aspects of the Key Issue on Time Synchronization in TR-0026.
 This contribution is expanding further on the proposed time synchronization solution involving the definition of new request and response parameters that has been accepted into TR-0026.

+R01

+Investigate if it makes sense to merge Ping and Current Time parameters

+Investigate whether a new oneM2M primitive, Response Type, and/or Result Content value should be defined to optimize Ping request/response handling and improve the accuracy of transit time calculations.

+Remove "local"

 -----------------------Start of change 1-------------------------------------------